vinc86/Todo-List/README.md

 # Todo-List
-Todo list made with Html.
-CSS and Vanilla JavaScript
+Todo list made with Html, CSS and Vanilla JavaScript

 ## To run in your localmachine